gquere/gquere.github.io/sstic2020_writeup/step6.md

 First part: Alaide Binary
 =========================
 This part was a bit hard because it's C++ Boost statically compiled, so there are virtual functions everywhere.
 You can't really tell where the original program stops and the framework starts.
+I tried to use [ooanalyzer](https://insights.sei.cmu.edu/sei_blog/2019/07/using-ooanalyzer-to-reverse-engineer-object-oriented-code-with-ghidra.html) of the [pharos framework](https://github.com/cmu-sei/pharos) to separate the program from the framework, but it segfaulted after 12 hours.

+Anyways, I'm summing up this part because it wasn't that interesting, just a matter of understanding what's done so that its crypto may be inverted later.

+The message received is padded until it has the right length.
+Then it's scrambled and encrypted by blocks of 4 bytes by xoring it with a value derived from an initial random value read from ```/dev/urandom```.
+This initial value is very important and is used to when calling the contract later on, as some form of seed.

 Second part: Smartcontract